rajeshm7910/apigee-hybrid-org-backup-restore/README.md

 ```
 ./backup_schema.sh <<org-name>>
 ```
-4. Go to apigee cassandra pod one after the other and take the backup snapshot
+4. Go to apigee cassandra pod one by one and take the snapshot backup

 ```
 kubectl exec -it apigee-cassandra-default-0 -n apigee -- bash
 ./backup_data.sh <<orgname>>
 ```

-5. Repeat Step 4 for other pods
+5. Repeat Step 4 for all pods

 ### Restore Steps